Rüstem Paşa Mosque

 Rüstem Paşa Mosque information

-At the top of the two sets of entry steps there is a terrace and the mosque's colonnaded porch.
-You'll immediately notice the panels of İznik tiles set into the mosque's facade.
+The mosque is easy to miss because it's not at street level.
+There's a set of access stairs on Hasırcılar Caddesi and another on the small street that runs right (north) off Hasırcılar Caddesi towards the Golden Horn.
+At the top of the stairs there's a terrace and the mosque's colonnaded porch.
+You'll immediately notice the exquisite panels of İznik tiles set into the mosque's facade.
 The interior is covered in more tiles and features a lovely dome, supported by four tiled pillars.

 The preponderance of tiles was Rüstem Paşa's way of signalling his wealth and influence – İznik tiles being particularly expensive and desirable.
 It may not have assisted his passage into the higher realm, though, because by all accounts he was a loathsome character.
 His contemporaries dubbed him Kehle-i-Ikbal (the Louse of Fortune) because he was found to be infected with lice on the eve of his marriage to Mihrimah, Süleyman's favourite daughter.
 He is best remembered for plotting with Roxelana to turn Süleyman against his favourite son, Mustafa.
 They were successful and Mustafa was strangled in 1553 on his father's orders.